Omrid1994/intro_to_control_recs/_sources/rec8.md

 Clearly the rank is $1$.

 Since this rank is less than the state dimension, the system is not observable.
-This result aligns with intuition: measuring only the second outflow provides no information about the upper tank, meaning we cannot reconstruct the full state.
+This result aligns with intuition: measuring only the first outflow provides no information about the lower tank, meaning we cannot reconstruct the full state.

 Checking the PBH test: